Understanding Land Title Registrations

 The title to a property in Alberta is a document produced by the Alberta Land Titles Office.
+A land titles search is easy to complete in Alberta.
 They record and store all official information as it relates to real property.
 Real property includes all land in Alberta and , in some instances mineral rights.
 The Certificate of title lists standard information for all land.
 After the standardized information, the title lists all current land title registrations on that title.
 For example, the standardized, consistent information includes the:

 - Registered owner(s) of the property;

 - Status of multiple owners ownership, specifically if owned as joint tenants or tenants in common;

 - Type of ownership.
 For example, Fee simple, leasehold, life estate;

 - Legal description;